tensorlayer/TensorLayer/docs/user/more.rst

   _tkinter.TclError: no display name and no $DISPLAY environment variable

 If happen, use ``import matplotlib`` and ``matplotlib.use('Agg')`` before ``import tensorlayer as tl``.
-Alternatively, add the following code into the top of ``visualize.py``.
+Alternatively, add the following code into the top of ``visualize.py`` or in your own code.

 .. code-block:: python